QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

 forecasting the forecasts of others.

 Because
-they are the same as their own, they know those forecasts.
+those forecasts are the same as their own, they know them.

 ### Further historical remarks